DerrickCGT/DerrickCGT/README.md

   ]
 backGround:
   [
-    Current: "Transitioning from renewable energy to tech, pursuing a career as a software developer.",
+    Current: "Transitioning from renewable energy to tech, pursuing new career as a software developer.",
     Past: "5 years in renewable energy as Business Development & Project Manager."
   ]
 fields_of_interests: